 'The Islands of cinema' is a network of four festivals in the lesser islands of Sardinia.
 In mid-July Tavolara turns into an immense cinema with a starry vault of Una Notte in Italia.
 Established in 1991 to focus on filmmaking and creativity in Italian cinema, it is now a traditional event at national level.
+In thirty years, the best Italian actors have walked on this unique red carpet surrounded by the waters of the spectacular marine reserve of Tavolara-Capo Coda Cavallo.
 Meeting and interaction between the public, artists and experts already starts on board the boats that reach the island leaving from Porto San Paolo near San Teodoro and a little south of Olbia.
-In thirty years, the best Italian actors have walked on this unique red carpet surrounded by the waters of the spectacular marine reserve of Tavolara-Capo Coda Cavallo.
-Una Notte in Italia 2020 is a special edition, with social distancing: it start on Monday 13 July in Porto San Paolo with a concert by Neri Marcorè, who plays Fabrizio De André, and then with the documentary Faber in Sardinia.
-On Friday 17th, the program continues in Porto San Paolo, where Geppi Cucciari is the host of the 'cinema meetings'.
-On Saturday and Sunday the shows are staged in the immense hall under the stars of Tavolara.
+It starts on Wednesday 13 July in La Peschiera (San Teodoro) with an evening entirely dedicated to Sardinia.
+The next day the festival takes place in the seaside square of Porto San Paolo.
+From Friday 15 July until Sunday the shows are staged in the immense hall under the stars of Tavolara.

 From Tavolara to La Maddalena, the journey is short.
-When one festival finishes, another one starts: from July 27th to August 1st, the “Valigia dell’Attore” is set up at the Fortezza I Colmi on the largest island of the beautiful archipelago of the same name.
+From July 26th to July 30th, the “Valigia dell’Attore” is set up at the Fortezza I Colmi on the largest island of the beautiful archipelago of the same name.
 The festival will focus on acting techniques in cinema, theatre and television.
 Established in 2003, the event is related to important post-war Italian actors, in particular Gian Maria Volonté to whom this event is dedicated.
 Volonté lived on the island for a long time and chose it as his last home.
 The festival includes advanced training workshops on acting techniques with screenings and retrospectives of the artistic career of Italian and European actors: while watching sequences of their films, the actors are encouraged to talk and discuss their experiences with academics and film critics.
-During the 17th edition, the main guests are Pierfrancesco Favino - who will be awarded the Volonté 2020 prize - and the director Daniele Luchetti.
+During the 19th edition, the main guests are the actors Alba Rohrwacher e Renato Carpentieri, who will be awarded the Volonté 2022 prize.

 Screenings, concerts, meetings and seminars to discover the art of music for the cinema: from 2006, Creuza de Mà focuses on music and sounds in films.
-The festival’s historic location, from 26 to 30 August, is Carloforte, a Tabarchin colony on the Island of San Pietro that has always been a Ligurian enclave in Sardinia.
-In the last years, part of the festival is held in Cagliari in September and October.
+The festival’s historic location, from the19th to the 24th of July, is Carloforte, a Tabarchin colony on the Island of San Pietro that has always been a Ligurian enclave in Sardinia.
 It takes its name from a song by Fabrizio De André, a singer from Liguria who also lived in Sardinia, a land with which he had strong bonds.
 Conceived and directed by film director Gianfranco Cabiddu, Creuza de Mà evokes the image of Carloforte lanes, steps and alleys that steeply descend to the port.
 The traditional carrugi, the promenade and the enchanting natural arena of Capo Sandalo – with the audience sitting on the rocks – together with the spectacular views that the city offers, are the setting of four days of screenings, concerts, meetings with composers, directors and actors.
 The festival is a kind of open workshop: the live performances of the musicians are an opportunity of both entertainment and reflection.